MediaComem/comem-archidep-php-todo-exercise/README.md

   listening.
 The default MySQL port is 3306, but it may be different depending on your installation method.
 For example, MAMP uses port 8888 by default.

+> You may also have made a mistake when creating the MySQL user.
+If you are not
+> sure, you can delete the user by running the query `DROP USER
+> 'todolist'@'localhost';`, then re-run the `CREATE USER ...` and `GRANT ALL
+> PRIVILEGES ...` queries of the `todolist.sql` file.

 ### `Invalid argument supplied for foreach()`

 If you see an error that looks like this displayed in your browser or in the PHP